 Address: Urbis Building, Cathedral Gardens, Todd St, City Centre, Manchester M4 3BG

-8. Levy Market
+8. Dine at Levy Market

 Held in Levenshulme in South Manchester every Saturday (& occasional Friday evenings) from March to December, you’ll find a great range of artisan traders selling all sorts from delicious street food through to unique gifts and homeware.
 This community run social enterprise began in 2013 and has grown considerably over the years.
 It is a great place to find new products from local suppliers whilst enjoying the buzzing atmosphere, you’ll often find some great street entertainment too.